Grille/BinaryView/README.md

 ## Features
 * Autoincrement of Position
 * Generic functions to write whole arrays or (unmanaged) structs
-* Easy compresion with Deflate
+* Easy compresion/decompresion with Deflate
 <br>

 ## Examples